Speak Up for Kids Day Frequently Asked Questions

 Speak Up for Kids is hosted by three nonpartisan, nonprofit organizations, and the vast majority of our participants come from nonprofit organizations as well.
 Different nonprofits have different levels of comfort with advocacy and lobbying activities and may operate with different expectations.
 It’s always best to talk with your supervisor or board of directors to ensure you understand your organization’s advocacy guidelines.

 My organization would love to be part of Speak Up for Kids, how can we be involved?

-We rely on fellow nonprofit organizations to help spread the word about Speak Up for Kids and to guide participants through the lobbying process.
-We’re fortunate that Speak Up has established a strong reputation over the past 7 years and has sold out each year thanks to our partners support.
-In 2018, we are asking our peer organizations to help make Speak Up possible by providing an advocacy coach for the event.
+We rely on fellow nonprofit organizations to help spread the word about Speak Up for Kids and guide participants through the lobbying process.
+We’re fortunate that Speak Up has established a strong reputation over the past 7 years, and has sold out each year thanks to our partners’ support.
+In 2022, we are asking our peer organizations to help make Speak Up possible by providing an advocacy coach for the event.
 Please contact Lauren Gennaro (720) 777-2897 or email@example.com to learn more about how your organization can join the effort.

 I have more questions about Speak Up, who can I talk to?

 If you have any questions that have not been addressed here, please contact Jacy Montoya Price at 303-620-4547 or firstname.lastname@example.org.